ZJUHSY/cs284a_hw4_webpage/README.md

 ![](/Pic/P5/5-4-3.png) | ![](/Pic/P5/5-4-6.png) | ![](/Pic/P5/5-4-8.png)

 Comparison of different mesh's coarseness:
+By modifying mesh's coarseness, we can see that coarseness has little effect on bump mapping.
+Because bump mapping itself does not affect the shape of the graphic surface, coarseness can only change some surface texture details; However, coarseness has a great impact on displacement mapping.
+We can see that when the parameter is 16, the graph is smoother than the original graph, and when the parameter is 128, the graph is coarser than the original graph, indicating that coarseness will be intuitively reflected in the roughness and shape change of the object surface in displacement mapping.
 ### Show a screenshot of your mirror shader on the cloth and on the sphere.
 mirror shader on the sphere | mirror shader on the cloth :---: | :---: